 Aslan's three-channel video Home Sweet Home (2017) was shown at 15th Istanbul Biennial commissioned by Biennial curators Elmgreen & Dragset.
 With his three-channel video installation, Volkan Aslan questions the boundaries between the sedentary and the nomadic, the indoor and the outdoor, the safe and the unsafe situations, pointing out to the fragility of the current state of each and every one of us.

 Volkan Aslan, b.1982, Istanbul.
 Major exhibitions include; Shoot Me!
 Dont Turn Me Over! (solo), Pi Artworks Istanbul, Turkey (2018); A Good Neighbour, 15th Istanbul Biennial, Turkey (2017), Passion, Joy, Fury, Maxxi Museum, Rome, Italy (2015); The Perfect Day (solo), Pi Artworks Istanbul, Turkey (2015); A Day Not Yet Lived (solo), Pi Artworks London, UK (2014); The Moving Museum, Istanbul, Turkey (2014); Mom, am I a barbarian?
 13th Istanbul Biennial, Turkey (2013); If Nature is Heaven, Hell is The City, Cer Modern, Ankara, Turkey (2011); Too Good to be True, Delfina Foundation, London, UK (2009); and Save As, Milan Triennial, Italy (2008).
-Public and private collections holding his work include Pizzuti Collection, Ohio, USA; Rodney D. Lubeznik Collection, Chicago, USA; Carmikli Collection, Istanbul, Turkey; Eczacıbaşı Collection, Istanbul, Turkey; Hitay Collection, Istanbul, Turkey; Ozyegin University Collection, Turkey; and Vehbi Koç Foundation, Turkey.
+Major collections include; Pizzuti Collection, Ohio, USA; Rodney D. Lubeznik Collection, Chicago, USA; Carmikli Collection, Istanbul, Turkey; Eczacıbaşı Collection, Istanbul, Turkey; Hitay Collection, Istanbul, Turkey; Ozyegin University Collection, Turkey; and Vehbi Koç Foundation, Turkey.

 Download Aslan's CV